orchidsoftware/orchid.software/docs/en/docs/custom-template.md

 }
 ```

+You can learn more about blade components in the [Laravel documentation](https://laravel.com/docs/blade#components).

 ## Browsing

-The admin panel is where you can view and perform all the necessary actions in the project.
-But sometimes, the technology and graphical appearance are not consistent and are located at different addresses (For example, if you use [Telescope](https://laravel.com/docs/telescope) or [Horizon](https://laravel.com/docs/horizon)).
-This leads to the fact that you need to move between two browser tabs constantly.

-To avoid this, you can open an iframe to view a different page:
+Sometimes it can be inconvenient to switch between multiple browser tabs when working in the admin panel.
+To avoid this, you can use the `Layout::browsing` method to display the contents of a different web page within an iframe in your application.

+For example:

 ```php
 use Orchid\Support\Facades\Layout;